onap/sdc/docs/configuration.rst

             - { name: sdccomponent, replicationStrategy: NetworkTopologyStrategy, replicationInfo: ['<%= @DC_NAME %>','<%= @rep_factor %>']}
             - { name: sdcrepository, replicationStrategy: NetworkTopologyStrategy, replicationInfo: ['<%= @DC_NAME %>','<%= @rep_factor %>']}

-    # Application-specific settings of ES
-    elasticSearch:

-        # Mapping of index prefix to time-based frame.
-For example, if below is configured:
-        #
-        # - indexPrefix: auditing events
-        #    creationPeriod: minute
-        #
-        # then ES object of type which is mapped to "auditingevents-*" template, and created on 2015-12-23 13:24:54, will enter "auditingevents-2015-12-23-13-24" index.
-        # Another object created on 2015-12-23 13:25:54, will enter "auditingevents-2015-12-23-13-25" index.
-        # If creationPeriod: month, both of the above will enter "auditingevents-2015-12" index.
-        #
-        # PLEASE NOTE: the timestamps are created in UTC/GMT timezone!
-This is needed so that timestamps will be correctly presented in Kibana.
-        #
-        # Legal values for creationPeriod - year, month, day, hour, minute, none (meaning no time-based behaviour).
-        #
-        # If no creationPeriod is configured for indexPrefix, default behavour is creationPeriod: month.
-        indicesTimeFrequency:
-            - indexPrefix: auditingevents
-              creationPeriod: month
-            - indexPrefix: monitoring_events
-              creationPeriod: month

     # Artifact types placeholder
     artifactTypes: